meetsingh0202/Sneaker-Recommendation-System/README.md

 ------------------------------------------------------------------------------------------------------------

-For Login Credentials : We currently have configured two users!
+For Login Credentials : We currently have configured two users, but you can add more
+                        by going to app.py and adding [key : username, value : password] in line 26

 ->  User Name : 1
     Password : 'a'